- What should I order, and why?

 What’s your policy for folks building in other countries?

-Your second option (or only option if the plans are not available in CAD format), is to just pay the cost of a 5-set construction package (our least expensive package), and then we would email the plans to you in PDF format.
-In this case, you’d need to employ a local draftsman, designer, engineer or architect to redraw (electronically or by hand) a new set of working drawings by copying the original.
+Your second option (or only option if the plans are not available in CAD format), is to just pay the cost of the PDF files, which we would then email the.
+In this case, you’d need to employ a local draftsman, designer, engineer or architect to redraw (electronically or by hand) a new set of working drawings by copying copying the original.
 These plans would then conform to your system of measurement, your available building materials, and your local codes and conditions.
 This is not as crazy as it may sound, because the cost to redraw existing plans would be a tiny fraction of the cost of an original design.
 And any modifications you’d like to make can be incorporated into the new set of plans.

 Our website cannot process orders from outside the US, so you’d have to call us to place your order.
 The number is 415-331-3383, and we’re normally available from 10AM to 6PM Pacific (West Coast) Time.
 Please email first and wait for a reply before calling so we don’t miss your call.